 We design and install the Ice Blaster Edge Melt System (EMS), engineered to minimize the formation of ice dams and icicles along the eaves and valleys of your roof.
 There are different product profiles for different parts of the roof, and your options also vary based on projected snow accumulation.

 - Class 1 areas get heavy snow accumulation, averaging more than 15 inches of snow on the roof for much of the winter.
-Annual snowfall exceeds 100 inches or what you expect for elevations over 6,000 feet (New England Resort Areas) and ares surrounding the Great Lakes which get the higher lake effect snowfall.
+Annual snowfall exceeds 100 inches or what you expect for elevations over 6,000 feet (New England Resort Areas) and areas surrounding the Great Lakes which get the higher lake effect snowfall.

 - Class 2 areas have moderate snow accumulation between 6 and 15 inches of snow for significant parts of the winter.
 Their annual snowfall is under 100 feet.
-This area covers the upper half of the US except for coastal regions on the west coast, and dipping down to the high plains and mountains in Arizona and New Mexico.
+This area covers the upper half of the US except for coastal regions on the west coast and dipping down to the high plains and mountains in Arizona and New Mexico.

 - For low pitch roofs (less than 3/12 roof pitch), you will use the same products but lower wattage heat cables.